fdobrovolny/WoW-init.d-script/README.md

 WoW-init.d-script
 =================

-Init.d script for World of Warcraft tested on Trinity Core and Mangos
+Init.d script for World of Warcraft tested on Platforms Trinity Core and Mangos.
+Tested on Cent OS.